stadium-software/repeater-datagrid/README.md

   - [Data Export](#data-export)

 # Overview
 The purpose of this module is to allow for the display of datasets that are too large to be shown in the standard Stadium DataGrid.
-This module displas individual pages of data in a *Repeater* control that is made to look and function similar to the standard Stadium *DataGrid* control.
+This module displays individual pages of data in a *Repeater* control that is made to look and function similar to the standard Stadium *DataGrid* control.

 Use this module to display data from data sources that contain too many records to display in the standard (client-side) Stadium DataGrid.